 Getting Around Jackson Hole

-The Southern Teton Area Rapid Transit (START) system operates a bus route connecting the town of Jackson to Teton Village.
-Buses run approximately once an hour every day of the summer, but service is significantly reduced during the off-seasons.
+The Southern Teton Area Rapid Transit (START) system operates a free shuttle bus around the town of Jackson every 30 minutes.
+There is also a bus route connecting Jackson to Teton Village that run approximately once an hour every day of the summer, but service is significantly reduced during the offseasons.
 One-way tickets cost $3 per passenger, or you could buy a $24 booklet with 10 one-way rides.
 Buses also run between Jackson, Teton Village and the southern Star Valley, making stops in the town of Alpine and at the Snow King Resort.
 One-way trips to Star Valley cost $8 per person.
-START also offers free local bus services within the towns of Jackson and Teton Village.

 |Taxi||Jackson Hole operates a variety of cab companies that pick up at the airport and transport guests around the area.
 However, use taxis sparingly as rates do add up.
 Flat rates from the airport start at $35 and increase by number of passengers and final destination.|

 |On Foot||The towns located in Jackson Hole – even the cosmopolitan town of Jackson – are small enough to explore on foot.
 Just make sure to bundle up if you're visiting during the winter.|

 The Start Bike bike-share program is another great way to get around.
 Look for stations around town to borrow a bike for a day for $8 or for three days for $20.
 Keep in mind: Bikes are not available in the winter.